-- 1 Restart your computer. - 2 When you see the Sony logo, press <F2>.
+- Restart your computer. - When you see the Sony logo, press <F2>.
 You are in the BIOS. - 3 Go to the Advanced menu. - 4 Use the minus sign on the numeric keyboard to change the printer port mode.
 If the printer port mode is set to ECP, change it to Bidirectional (for HP printers).
 If the printer port is set to Bidirectional, change it to ECP. - 5 Press <F10> and save the new configuration.
-Your PC restarts. - Check the cable to see if you do not have missing or bent pins. - Try a printer self test (if available) to see if the printer itself is still functioning properly.
-For more information, please consult the manual supplied with your printer.
+Your PC restarts.